 A Treasured Part of the Minnesota Orchestra

-- Through the Musical Mentor program, YPSCA donors assist schools that otherwise would not be able to bring students to the concerts, providing busing, tickets and in-school concert preparation for entire classrooms of students.
+Through YPSCA’s Musical Mentor program, donors assist schools that otherwise would not be able to bring students to Young People’s concerts, providing busing, tickets and in-school concert preparation.

 YPSCA provides opportunities for advanced young instrumental students to compete, win cash prizes, and perform with the Minnesota Orchestra for large and varied audiences.